-- iv.
-The inclusion of a mix of unit sizes in multi-unit developments to accommodate a diverse range of household sizes and incomes; - v.
-Site standards that facilitate the development of additional residential units, such as reduced setbacks, narrower lot sizes, and reduced parking standards; - vi.
-Inclusionary zoning provisions within areas with an approved Community Planning Permit System, subject to the preparation of an assessment report as described in the Planning Act and Ontario Regulation 232/18; - vii.
-Demolition control and residential replacement by-laws that would prohibit the demolition of existing rental units without replacement of the same or higher number of rental units; and - viii.
-Residential intensification by means of conversion of non-residential structures, permitting additional residential units within existing dwellings, as well as infilling and redevelopment within Settlement Areas. - The Town will work in consultation with the Region to establish targets and implement strategies to develop affordable housing, including those identified in Niagara's Housing and Homelessness Action Plan.
+- i.
+Flexibility in the scale, form, and types of housing permitted as-of-right, including additional residential units and other alternative housing forms; - ii.
+The timeline approval of development applications for affordable housing, with a priority for developments that are subject to time-sensitive government funding; - iii.
+The inclusion of a mix of unit sizes in multi-unit developments to accommodate a diverse range of household sizes and incomes; - iv.
+Site standards that facilitate the development of additional residential units, such as reduced setbacks, narrower lot sizes, and reduced parking standards; - v.
+Inclusionary zoning provisions within areas with an approved Community Planning Permit System, subject to the preparation of an assessment report in accordance with provincial direction. - vi.
+Demolition control and residential replacement by-laws that would prohibit the demolition of existing rental units without replacement of the same or higher number of rental units; and - vii.
+Residential intensification by means of conversion of non-residential uses, permitting additional residential units within existing dwellings, as well as infilling and redevelopment. - 5.
+Coordinate with Town departments, the Region, school boards, not-for-profit and nonprofit agencies, institutional uses, and Federal and Provincial agencies to create affordable housing, including: - i.
+Identify surplus lands and/or buildings that may be suitable for affordable housing development; - ii.
+Prioritize the sale or lease of suitable surplus property for the development of affordable and attainable housing; and, - iii.
+Identify brownfield sites and greyfield sites, including underutilized commercial sites or strip plazas, outside employment areas for mixed use residential intensification and affordable housing development. - 6.
+Explore financial and non-financial incentives for affordable housing and purposebuilt rental units, such as: - i.
+Development charge grants or deferrals; - ii.
+Planning application fees grants or waivers; - iii.
+Parkland dedication fees grants or waivers; and - iv.
+Property tax reduction or deferrals. - 7.
+Negotiate agreements with the public and private sectors to accommodate affordable housing through the draft plan of subdivision and condominium approval process. - 8.
+The Town will work in consultation with the Region to establish targets and implement strategies to develop affordable housing, including those identified in Niagara's Housing and Homelessness Action Plan.